 Illinois infertility insurance mandated benefits are extensive.
 The legal requirements include a list of covered infertility treatments, along with the country’s most generous coverage for IVF.

-At the same time the mandated benefits do not apply to every individual.
+At the same time, the mandate does not apply to every individual.
 There are precise definitions to follow, along with exclusions, limitations, and loopholes.

 - What benefits are required?